 Other types of oral and inhaled medicines that are used to treat symptoms such as coughing and wheezing

 Oxygen therapy from portable containers.
-Talk with healthcare provider about long-term oxygen therapy.
+Talk with your healthcare provider about long-term oxygen therapy.

 Quitting smoking.
 Smoking is the main cause of COPD.
 Quitting will help you be able to better manage your emphysema.
 Also don't use e-cigarettes or vaping products.
 Ask your healthcare provider about ways to help you quit smoking.

 Surgery to remove the damaged area of the lung

 An endobronchial valve system to treat breathing problems.
 This device is for people with severe emphysema.
 It is the first minimally invasive device to treat emphysema available in the U.S.